a11yproject/a11yproject.com/src/posts/resize-text.md

 ### Choosing a browser

-Testing text-resize needs initial testing in multiple browsers to confirm that relative units are used correctly in order to conform with [WCAG Resize Text (Success Criterion 1.4.4)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-scale.html).
+Testing text-resize needs initial testing in multiple browsers to confirm that relative units are used correctly in order to conform with [WCAG Resize Text (Success Criterion 1.4.4)](https://www.w3.org/WAI/WCAG22/Understanding/resize-text.html).

-Testing text-resizing can fail in Chrome but pass in Firefox since text-zoom in Firefox resizes regardless of usage of relative units.
-Suggested setup is to use Chrome and Firefox in initial testing.
+Note that you can by mistake give text-resize a pass when testing in Firefox.
+Text-zoom in Firefox resizes regardless of usage of relative units.
+Suggested setup is to use two different browsers in initial testing.

+Chrome works best, allthough:

+- Ability to resize text is not obvious.
+- Does not display the current zoom level.

+Edge works well:

+- Has a smiliar functionality as Chrome.
+- Increase text size used to only support text-only resize in Reading view but has since improved.

+Safari, works but not as well:

+- Ability to resize text is not obvious.
+- Does not display the current zoom level.
+- Safari is only available on macOS.

 Firefox is an easy browser for testing further:

 - It makes resizing text really easy.
 - It informs you of the current zoom level.
 - It's available on all popular Operating Systems.

-Safari and Chrome work, but not as well:

-- Ability to resize text is not obvious.
-- Does not display the current zoom level.
-- Safari is only available on macOS.

-Edge won't work:

-- Edge only supports text-only resize in Reading view.
+- Text-zoom in Firefox resizes regardless of usage of relative units.

+### Resizing text in Chrome

+1. Copy `chrome://settings/fonts` to the address bar and then return on your keyboard.
+1. Increase the **font size** to 32px (default is 16px).

+### Resizing text in Edge

+1. Copy `edge://settings/appearance` to the address bar and then return on your keyboard.
+1. Go to section "Fonts" and the option "Customize fonts".
+1. Increase the **font size** to 32px (default is 16px).

+### Resizing text in Safari

+1. To increase the font size, press <kbd>Option</kbd> + <kbd>Command</kbd> + <kbd>+</kbd>
+1. To decrease the font size, press <kbd>Option</kbd> + <kbd>Command</kbd> + <kbd>-</kbd>

 ### Resizing text in Firefox